G-Core/product-documentation/documentation/streaming-platform/live-streams-and-videos-protocols-and-codecs/what-initial-parameters-of-your-live-streams-and-videos-we-can-accept.md

 ## RTMP, RTMPS, and SRT for live streaming

-- RTMP(S) and SRT are supported protocols for income live streams.
 - RTMP (Real-Time Messaging Protocol) is a protocol for transmitting audio, video, and data over the Internet between a player and a server, supporting low-latency communication for real-time streaming.
-RTMPS is a variation of RTMP but incorporates SSL usage.
+- RTMPS is a variation of RTMP but incorporates SSL usage.
+- RTSP (Real Time Streaming Protocol) is a communication protocol used to control servers that stream media content.
+RTSP uses the Real-time Transport Protocol (RTP) with Real-time Control Protocol (RTCP) to deliver media streams.
 - SRT (Secure Reliable Transport) is an open-source video transport protocol for delivering high-quality, secure, low-latency video across unreliable networks.

+You can use Push or Pull methods where applicable.

 ## RTMP(S) troubleshooting